betfair-datascientists/betfair-datascientists.github.io/src/modelling/soccerModellingELO2022WorldCup.md

   # Join on our draw rates data frame - this essentially gives us the historic draw rate for the given match-up's probability split
   left_join(draw_rates, by = "prob_diff_bucket") %>%

-  # update the draw_prob column accordiingly for group stage matches.
+  # update the draw_prob column accordingly for group stage matches.
 Set draw_prob to 0 for knockout matches where draws aren't possible.
   mutate(draw_prob = case_when(stage == "Group" ~ draw_rate,
                                stage == "Knockout" ~ 0),